-As one of the most versatile American singers of all time, Aretha Franklin was best known for singing soul music and popular and gospel songs, but with less than two hours’ notice, she was able to use her powerful mezzo-soprano voice to sing a great opera aria when she stepped in to replace Luciano Pavaroti at the 1998 Grammy Awards.
-She was so talented and respected that she won honorary degrees from five of the eight ivy league schools: Harvard, Princeton, Yale, Brown and Penn.
-This month she died after an eight-year battle with pancreatic cancer.
+As one of the most versatile American singers of all time, Aretha Franklin was best known for singing soul music and gospel and popular songs, but with less than two hours notice, she was able to use her powerful mezzo-soprano voice to sing a great opera aria when she stepped in to replace Luciano Pavarotti at the 1998 Grammy Awards.
+She was so talented and respected that she won honorary degrees from five Ivy League schools: Harvard, Princeton, Yale, Brown and Penn.
+On August 16, 2018, she died after an eight-year battle with pancreatic cancer.

 Early Life and Career

 Franklin was born in Memphis, Tennessee to a father who was an itinerant preacher and a mother who sang and played the piano professionally.
 When she was five, her family moved to Detroit where her father became the pastor of New Bethel Baptist Church.
 When she was six, her parents separated and her mother moved to Buffalo, N.Y.
 Just before her 10th birthday, her mother died from a heart attack and Franklin was looked after by her grandmother and Mahalia Jackson.

 She learned how to play the piano and sang solos at New Bethel Church.
 Her father became a celebrity media preacher and she met Martin Luther King, Jr., and gospel musicians Clara Ward and James Cleveland.
 When she was 12, her father began to feature her as a singer on his gospel tours throughout the country.
 At age 14 she made her first recording and at 16, she toured with Dr. Martin Luther King, Jr. She dropped out of high school in her sophomore year.
 At 18, she moved to New York and signed with Columbia Records, where she became a star and the rest is history.
 She was the most charted female singer ever, with 112 charted singles on Billboard, 100 R&B entries and 20 number-one R&B singles.